 We encourage anyone building new apps to use OAuth 2.0 but we will continue to certify OAuth 1.0a integrations until the end of March 2020.
 Please be aware that if you choose to launch with OAuth 1.0a you will be required to migrate it to OAuth 2.0 before December 2020

 There’s no need for re-certification.
-Partners will be able to generate an OAuth 2.0 client id and secret for their existing partner app, which will give them no connection limit, as well as any special scopes they currently have.
-More details on this soon.
+Partners are able to generate an OAuth 2.0 client id and secret for their existing partner app, which will give them no connection limit, as well as any special scopes they currently have.

 The concept of "app types" will be going away with OAuth 2.0.
 All apps will use the same authentication flow.
 Connection limits limits will be the main difference between certified (i.e. partner) and uncertified (i.e. public/private) apps.
 New apps will be able to connect with up to 25 organisations before they need to get certified to have the connection limit removed.
 Please see the OAuth 2.0 docs for more details.